 In 1822, Hirsch Grünbaum married Golde Kohn; they had a total of 10 children, of whom seven (7) were still alive at the time of Hirsch’s death in 1843.
 See The Descendants List of Hirsch and Golde (née Kahn) Grünbaum

-Both Löser and Noah decided to stay in Germany and in their home state.
-Both men were relatively young, in their thirties, married with children when they made the move.
-Both men remained in Themar for the rest of their lives: Noah died first in 1901; Löser died three years later.
+Both Löser and Noah decided to stay in Germany and in their home state of Sachsen-Meiningen (as Thüringen was then known).
+Both men were relatively young, in their thirties, and married with children when they made the move.
+Both men remained in Themar for the rest of their lives: Noah died first in January 1901; Löser died three years later.
 Both men and their families had made significant contributions to the life of Themar.

 Within a larger context, the family’s story contributes to our knowledge of why and how many German families — Jewish and non-Jewish — changed location, moving within their home state from one urban centre to another, perhaps the same size, frequently larger, and then still larger in search of economic prosperity, or left Germany altogether.

 And, with particular reference to the experience of Jewish families during the Holocaust, the story of the Grünbaums highlights the strategies families pursued in order to escape the Nazi terror.
 In so doing, the story challenges some long-standing assumptions about Jewish Germans — such as the belief that older Jewish Germans resisted or refused to consider emigration.

 We would like to thank the families of Karl and Hulda Grünbaum, their children and grandchildren, who have shared their family archives with us.